bahim22/work/Docs2/AplusQues.md

   - BitLocker: drive encryption utility. data on disk is encryptedd to prevent unauth access (useful for laptops that leave office env & can be lost/stolen)
   - Media Ctr: (on W7 Home Premium) player for slideshows, videos, optical drives, local net, streaming, music from files
   - BranchCache: useful in corp. env. w/ diff branch offices; creates local cache of files from file/web servers for quicker access
-  - EFS: Encrypting File System; fs feat. that's config. to encrypt vol, dir, f; protects data from phyiscal attacker
+  - EFS: Encrypting File System; fs feat. that's config. to encrypt vol, dir, fi
+    - protects data from phyiscal attacker
   - all -v provide similar UX, w/ diff being Aero, Start menu vs. screen, Settings menu
   - diff interfaces: keyboard/mouse entry, touch screen, Cortana voice recognition

 - **Mac** 2nd most used workstation OS
 - **Linux** is a kernel (core of OS) that interfaces/apps can be added to (pre-config as distributions) in order to create various flavors of sys.
 Dist differ depending on req tasks
-- f

 - Windows phones are discontinued, but some tablets run full W10
 - Android OS for phones/tablets, by Google, open source; most used mobile OS